 - Visa & Passport

 Connecticut River © State of Connecticut

 Connecticut boasts some of the most beautiful scenery in New England.
 The serenity of the Connecticut River Valley, which divides the state in half, is difficult to match, particularly in the south, where the state's shipbuilding tradition is celebrated in countless museums, where historic inns abound and where spotting scull and crew teams training on the river at sunrise is an everyday event.
-The Mystic shoreline in the east offers a taste of seafaring history, with its restored seaport, and the United States Coast Guard Academy is just down the coast in New London.
-New Haven is the home of Yale University, one of the United States' most prestigious Ivy League institutions; its magnificent architecture dates back to the early 1700s.
+The Mystic shoreline in the east offers a taste of seafaring history, with its restored seaport, and the United States Coast Guard Academy just down the coast in New London.
+New Haven is the home of Yale University, one of the United States' most prestigious Ivy League institutions, with magnificent architecture dating back to the early 1700s.
 In the northwest, the rolling Litchfield Hills are full of hiking and biking trails, quaint towns and antique shops.
 Visitors flock here from across the country in autumn to glimpse the legendary fall foliage.